crawfordb2026/NASA-Website/README.md

 ## Security Notes

-- The `js/config.js` file is included in `.gitignore` to prevent API keys from being committed to version control
+- The `js/config.js` file is included in this repository for GitHub Pages deployment
-- Always use the template file (`js/config.template.js`) as a reference for setup
+- For local development, you can use the template file (`js/config.template.js`) as a reference for setup
-- Never share your API key publicly
+- Never share your API key publicly in production environments

 ## Browser Compatibility